yoniflutter/node_auth/README.md

    npm i express mongoose ejs
 ```

-Just have fun with this project :sunglasses:
+Just have fun with this project :grin: